SnehalGunde/Linear_Reg_Lasso_And_Ridge/README.md

 Lasso Regression algorithm utilises L1 regularization technique It is taken into consideration when there are more number of features because it automatically performs feature selection.

-Lasso Regression

-Mathematical equation of Lasso Regression Algorithm:
-Residual Sum of Squares + λ * (Sum of the absolute value of the coefficients) The equation looks like:
+Residual Sum of Squares + λ * (Sum of the absolute value of the coefficients)

-Lasso regression mathematical equation

-Where,

-λ = the amount of shrinkage.
-If λ = 0 it implies that all the features are considered and now it is equivalent to the linear regression in which only the residual sum of squares is used to build a predictive model.
-If λ = ∞ it implies that no feature is used i.e, as λ gets close to infinity it eliminates more and more features and feature selection is more precise.
 When the bias increases, the value of λ increases
 When the variance increases, the value of λ decreases

 Ridge Regression
 Ridge Regression is another type of regression algorithm in data science and is usually considered when there is a high correlation between the independent variables or model parameters.
 As the value of correlation increases the least square estimates evaluates unbiased values.
 But if the collinearity in the dataset is very high, there can be some bias value.
 Therefore, we create a bias matrix in the equation of Ridge Regression algorithm.
 It is a useful regression method in which the model is less susceptible to overfitting and hence the model works well even if the dataset is very small.

-The cost function for ridge regression algorithm is:

-cost function for ridge regression

 Where λ is the penalty variable. λ given here is denoted by an alpha parameter in the ridge function.
 Hence, by changing the values of alpha, we are controlling the penalty term.
 Greater the values of alpha, the higher is the penalty and therefore the magnitude of the coefficients is reduced.